pyecharts/pyecharts/README.md

 [pyecharts-snapshot](https://github.com/pyecharts/pyecharts-snapshot) is [a command line utility](https://github.com/pyecharts/pyecharts-snapshot#usage) and [a library extension](https://github.com/pyecharts/pyecharts-snapshot#example-programs) which renders the output of pyecharts as a svg, png, jpeg, gif image or a pdf file.

-After you will have installed pyecharts-snapshot, you can do modify previous example file slightly and get png output directly:
+After you will have installed pyecharts-snapshot, you can modify previous example file slightly and get png output directly:

 ```python